Fires need three things to burn: heat, fuel, and oxygen.

 - Several blankets or sleeping bags: If your only evacuation option is to put up a tent somewhere, you’ll need several blankets or a sleeping bag for each person to keep you warm during the cool nights.

-- Electronics: This includes but is not limited to laptops, tablets, cell phones, etc.
+- Electronics: This includes but is not limited to personal computers, tablets, cell phones, etc.

 - Chargers: You should carry a backup charger for each of your devices to keep them working and stay in touch with loved ones.

-- Important documents in a sealed waterproof container: Important documents that get burned in a fire are no good.
+- Copies of important documents in a sealed waterproof container: Important documents that get burned in a fire are no good.
 Most fire-safes do not resist the intense heat of wildfires long enough to survive or keep your valuables intact.
 Make sure to take your documents folder with you during your evacuation.

 - Irreplaceable items: If you have heirlooms, family photos, jewelry, or any other irreplaceable item, take them with you!

 - Additional supplies to cover the basic needs of those under your care, including babies, children, elderly, disabled, and pets.
 Remember special dietary needs, pet food + extra water, and enough prescription medications to last a minimum of 7 days, etc.

 - Does the thought of leaving your house unattended make you nervous?
 Unfortunately, looters are very common during natural disasters and evacuations.
 But have no fear!
 This article will give you some amazing tips on how you can protect your home prior to an evacuation.